expressivegraphics/expressivegraphics.github.io/2019/venue.md

 ---
 ## Travel to Casa Paganini

 Getting to Casa Paganini from Genoa's airport is a 15-minute taxi ride (7,5 Km).
-Here is how to reach it by public transportation (information taken from [MOCO 2018](http://moco18.movementcomputing.org)):
+Here is how to reach it by public transportation:

 1. From the airport, catch the Volabus (timetable) and stop in Principe or Brignole railway stations then follow directions from point 2.
 You may also take a taxi and ask to be brought to piazza Dante, then follow directions from point 4.